dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 This notifies Datadog of the planned downtime so that is is recorded in the history, and so that during it service alerts are silenced.

-## The special `--control` option

-You can add `--control` _directly after_ `commcare-cloud` to any command in order to run the command not from the local machine using the local code, but from from the control machine for that environment, using the latest version of `commcare-cloud` available.

-It works by issuing a command to ssh into the control machine, update the code, and run the same command entered locally but with `--control` removed.
-For long-running commands, you will have to remain connected to the the control machine for the entirety of the run.